Underfitting and Overfitting in Machine Learning

 In the case of Underfitting, the model is too simple to identify significant patterns, whereas, in the case of Overfitting, the model is too complex, leading to too much noise in the data, thus, nullifying the generalization.

-Both Underfitting and Overfitting lead to poor generalization and high-test error.
-Consequently, the ML model is not able to give accurate predictions.
 In order to achieve a good balance between these two problems, it’s important to select a model with an appropriate level of complexity that can capture the underlying patterns in the data while avoiding fitting too closely to the noise.

 Closing Thoughts